barryclark/jekyll-now/_posts/2017-1-20-bootstrap_main_page.md

 ---

 Now you can start on page.html.
-We've already got a good header, so let's focus on the body:
+We've already got a good header, so let's focus on the body.
+Let's look at the code: